George Wahl Bogardus: Trip to Washington to promote home-built aircraft

 The CAB meeting took place at a fortuitous moment in history, as acknowledged by Bogardus himself.
 The CAB, and the aviation industry at large, expected a post war boom in civilian aviation.
 The CAB was open minded and quickly agreed to recognize home-built aircraft.
 The meeting was brief but included notables John H. Geisse and Albert Vollmecke.
 The CAB responded in October 1946, six months after the first meeting.
 Home-built aircraft were added to the already existing experimental category with certain limitations.
 Up to this point, the experimental category had mostly been used by aircraft developers for prototyping and testing new designs.
 The CAB stipulated that the newly recognized home-built aircraft must be inspected by a CAA inspector, registered, and be marked with an "EXPERIMENTAL" placard near the cockpit.
 Because of a discrepancy that needed to be addressed, Little Gee Bee was not the first, but instead the second home built to receive its NX registration.
 The first homebuilt aircraft to be registered was Russ Stewart's Salmson powered Pietenpol.
 Little Gee Bee was registered NX 31250.

 Flights to Washington D.C. that followed the initial CAB meeting took place in 1947, 1948 and 1951.
 They were needed to expand the definition of the EAB category in order to better accommodate home builders, e.g. to increase the registration period.
+Kit plane requirements and certification were defined at this time.
 In the meantime, Bogardus used the AAA newsletter to encourage members to comply with the new Federal rules.
 An important Bogardus confidant and AAA member was Jack McRae, an aeronautical engineer based in Long Island, New York.
 Jack had engineering credentials and he aspired to design his own home-built aircraft.
 He eventually built the Super Dart, based on the Driggs Dart.
 Jack accompanied Bogardus to Washington D.C. in 1947, flying his Cessna 140, and helped to explain the technical aspects of home built designs.
 He hosted Bogardus at his home in Long Island, NY and coordinated press coverage.

 In a 1986 interview with Robert Taylor, Bogardus acknowledged that many individuals helped make the flights to Washington D.C. happen, including Charlie Bernard, owner of Bernard field in Beaverton, A&P mechanic Walt Ruppert, and many AAA members across the country.